Stevetm2/K2_Custom_Macros/README.md

 5. BED_MESH_CALIBRATE: In preparation for adaptive bed mesh.
 These macros disable bed mesh calibrate, by default, which can then can be enabled as needed.
 Currently waiting on the K2 Bed mesh calibration code to allow a grid smaller than 9x9 before we can use the adaptive meshing.

 6. CUT_PRE_RETRACT : Testing pre_cut_retract, unfortunately I haven't yet found an appropriate macro override to use.
 Currently testing.
+See UPDATE above.